Curriculum Review Processes

 A course is considered new when a course code is either being offered for the first time or re-introduced after at least 5 years of retirement.
 New courses cannot use codes that already exist or have not been retired.

 After discussion with their own Departmental Curriculum Committees, units propose new courses through the Curriculum Management (CM) system.
-All proposals must include a session start date to indicate when the course will first be offered, an academic rationale for the new offering, and confirmation of submission of the Resource Implications form.
+All proposals must include a session start date to indicate when the course will first be offered and an academic rationale for the new offering.

 The Program and Curriculum Unit (PCU) sets submission deadlines for proposals to ensure they are prepared in time for the full review process – these deadlines will be communicated to units via email.